 Rage Inducing Simplification: “There are never any actual consequences!
 That’s why Trump and his pals keep breaking laws!”

-The word “consequences” is often qualified by words like “actual” or “real” or “meaningful,” like this:
+TV and Internet lawyers often qualify the word “consequences” with words like “actual” or “real” or “meaningful,” like this:

-“Trump has never suffered any actual consequences” or the common corollary, “Trump keeps breaking laws because the legal system is corrupt or failing” are what Yale professor Timothy Snyder calls an “Internet Trigger,” and I’ve called a “rage-inducing simplification.”
+“Trump has never suffered any actual consequences” or the common corollary, “Trump keeps breaking laws because the legal system is corrupt or failing” are what I call a “rage-inducing simplification.”

 The implication is that Trump breaks laws because there haven’t been enough consequences.
 This in turn implies that (1) more consequences will solve the problem and (2) Trump breaks laws because of a failure in the criminal justice system.

-A sampling of the consequences Trump has suffered (this is not a complete list):
+A sampling of the consequences Trump has suffered as of the time Andrew Weismann said there have been no “actual consequences” (this is not a complete list):

 In addition to the consequences Trump personally suffered, here’s a partial list of what his buddies have been through: